Cockpit recorders of Delta jets that collided on LaGuardia taxiway are being analyzed

-Two Delta Air Lines regional jets collided on the taxiway at LaGuardia Airport in New York, injuring a flight attendant, damaging a cockpit and tearing off part of a wing in what the National Transportation Safety Board said Thursday happened at the intersection of two taxiways.
+Two Delta Air Lines regional jets collided at the intersection of two taxiways at LaGuardia Airport in New York, injuring a flight attendant, damaging a cockpit and tearing off part of a wing, the National Transportation Safety Board said Thursday.

-The NTSB said it sent a team of 10 investigators to the airport, and flight recorders have already been recovered from both airplanes and sent to its headquarters for analysis.
+The NTSB said it sent a team of 10 investigators to the airport after the collision Wednesday night, and flight recorders have already been recovered from both airplanes and sent to its headquarters for analysis.
 It wasn’t immediately clear who was at fault, but air traffic control had instructed the Virginia-bound plane “to hold short and yield to the other aircraft” before the collision, the Federal Aviation Administration said in a statement.

-The airline described it as a “low-speed collision” but did not provide the planes' exact speeds.
+The airline described it as a “low-speed collision.”
+But it would not provide the planes' exact speeds, saying in a statement that that information is "germane to the open and ongoing investigation.”
 A passenger video showed one plane moving quite fast when the collision occurred.

 A flight attendant was taken to a hospital, according to a statement from the Port Authority of New York and New Jersey.
 One of the pilots told the tower that the flight attendant told him she hit her knee when the planes collided, according to audio that www.LiveATC.net posted.
 There were no reports of passengers injured, the airline said.